kwccoin/Ethminer-for-macOS/README.md

 mkdir build; cd build
 ```

 3. Run `cmake` on the root directory from within the `build` directory.
-Note, this will also install all the homebrew scripts you need.
+(Note, this will also install all the homebrew dependencies that you'll need.)
 ```
 cmake ..
 ```